Female sexual arousal disorder: Relationship factors

-Social context

-In addition to past experience and personal psychology, social context plays a factor:

-Human sexual behavior also varies with hormonal state, social context, and cultural conventions.
-Ovarian hormones influence female sexual desire, but the specific sexual behaviors engaged in are affected by perceived pregnancy risk, suggesting that cognition plays an important role in human sexual behavior.

 Physical factors

 Estimates of the percentage of female sexual dysfunction attributable to physical factors have ranged from 30% to 80%.
 The disorders most likely to result in sexual dysfunction are those that lead to problems in circulatory or neurological function.
 These factors have been more extensively explored in men than in women.
 Physical etiologies such as neurological and cardiovascular illnesses have been directly implicated in both premature and retarded ejaculation as well as in erectile disorder, but the contribution of physiological factors to female sexual dysfunction is not so clear.
 However, recent literature does suggest that there may be an impairment in the arousal phase among diabetic women.
 Given that diabetic women show a significant variability in their response to this medical disorder, it is not surprising that the disease's influence on arousal is also highly variable.
 In fact, the lack of a clear association between medical disorders and sexual functioning suggests that psychological factors play a significant part in the impact of these disorders on sexual functioning.

-Kenneth Maravilla, Professor of Radiology and Neurological Surgery and Director of MRI Research Laboratory at the University of Washington, Seattle, presented research findings based on neuro-imaging of women's sexual function.
-In a small pilot study of four women with female sexual arousal disorder, Maravilla reported there was less brain activation seen in this group, including very little activation in the amygdala.
-These women also showed increased activation in the temporal areas, in contrast to women without sexual difficulties, who showed deactivation in similar areas.
-This may suggest an increased level of inhibition with an arousal stimulus in this small group of women with FSAD.

 Several types of medications, including selective serotonin reuptake inhibitors (SSRIs), can cause sexual dysfunction and in the case of SSRI and SNRI, these dysfunctions may become permanent after the end of the treatment.

+One third of post operation transgender women experience FSAD roughly consistent with menopause women.
+HSDD in transgender women is largely caused by a lack of testosterone especially after the gonads are removed during bottom surgery, as androgens are produced in smaller concentrations lower than ovulating women.
+Progesterone has shown to alleviate some symptoms of HSDD in transgender women, as well as other hormone treatments.